jasonliu2050/transiction_fraud/README.md

 - This feature contains all the transaction date time which is an object type in the oringal dataframe.
 Therefore we think we need to transfer them to the dateobject in order to let our computer read it and run.

-- More specify we need to add some columns like: 'df['day']', ' df['year']' etc, which is some importance features that transfer it from the ['TransactionDT'].
+- More specificaly we need to add some columns like: 'df['day']', ' df['year']' etc, which are some important features that are gotten from the ['TransactionDT'].

 - Here is the code that we use: